Typhoon Francisco (2013): Meteorological history

 Early on October 15, an area of convection persisted about 750 km east-northeast of Guam.
 Initially the system was located within an area of moderate wind shear, although conditions gradually became more favorable for tropical cyclogenesis.
 At 12:00 UTC on October 15, the Japan Meteorological Agency (JMA) estimated that a tropical depression developed about 450 km east of Guam.
 A few hours later, the Joint Typhoon Warning Center (JTWC) issued a tropical cyclone formation alert before initiating advisories on Tropical Depression 26W early on October 16.
 At that time, the depression was passing about 100 km southeast of Guam.
 After formation, the system moved west-southwestward under a ridge to the north.
 Its circulation consolidated as the thunderstorm activity organized, aided by warm sea surface temperatures and decreasing wind shear.
 At 06:00 UTC on October 16, the JMA upgraded the depression to Tropical Storm Francisco (1327).

-As a quickly organizing tropical cyclone, Francisco developed an eye feature late on October 16 in the center of the convection, as outflow improved and an anticyclone formed aloft.
+As a quickly organizing tropical cyclone, Francisco developed an eye-like feature late on October 16 in the center of the convection, as outflow improved and an anticyclone formed aloft.
 Based on the improved structure, the JMA upgraded Francisco to a severe tropical storm at 18:00 UTC on October 16, followed by upgrading it to typhoon status at 06:00 UTC the next day.
 Francisco slowed its forward motion as steering currents weakened, with a north-northwest drift beginning on October 17 due to an extension of the subtropical ridge.
 By later that day, the typhoon had a well-defined eye 28 km across and surrounded by deep convection, while passing west of Guam and the Northern Marianas Islands.
 The track accelerated more to the northwest, steered by the strengthening ridge.
 With the eyewall convection become more distinct, Francisco continued to intensify, and the JTWC upgraded it to a super typhoon on October 18.
 At 18:00 UTC, the JMA estimated the typhoon attained peak 10-minute sustained winds of 195 km/h.
 On October 19, the JTWC upgraded Francisco to peak 1‑minute winds of 260 km/h, the equivalent of a Category 5 on the Saffir-Simpson scale; by that time, the eyewall contracted to just 19 km in diameter.